Website icon Xpert.Digital

 Backpropagation algorithm

-A key breakthrough was the rediscovery and popularization of the backpropagation algorithm for neural networks.
-This algorithm made it possible to efficiently adjust the weights in a multilayer neural network by propagating the error backwards through the network.
+A crucial breakthrough was the rediscovery and popularization of the backpropagation algorithm for neural networks.
+This algorithm made it possible to efficiently adjust weights in a multi-layered neural network by propagating the error backward through the network.
 This made deeper networks more practical and laid the foundation for today's deep learning.

 Simple generative models

-In addition to classification tasks, researchers began to develop generative models that learned the underlying distribution of the data.
+In addition to classification tasks, researchers began developing generative models that learned the underlying distribution of the data.
 The Naive Bayes classifier is an example of a simple probabilistic model that, despite its assumptions, has been successfully used in many practical applications.

-These advances showed that machines not only had to rely on predefined rules but could also learn from data to complete tasks.
+These advances showed that machines did not have to rely solely on predefined rules, but could also learn from data to accomplish tasks.

 Technological challenges and breakthroughs

-Although theoretical advances were promising, researchers faced significant practical challenges.
+Although the theoretical progress was promising, the researchers faced significant practical challenges.

 Limited computing power

-The hardware of the 1980s was very limited compared to today's standards.
-Training complex models was time-consuming and often prohibitively expensive.
+Hardware in the 1980s was very limited compared to today's standards.
+Training complex models was time-consuming and often unaffordable.

-When training deep neural networks with backpropagation, a common problem was that the gradients in the lower layers became too small to allow effective learning.
-This made training deeper models much more difficult.
+When training deep neural networks with backpropagation, a common problem arose: the gradients in the lower layers became too small to allow for effective learning.
+This significantly hampered the training of deeper models.

 Innovative solutions: